Misrata: Independence

+United Kingdom of Libya was born out of the independence movement.
 In response to alleged vote rigging during the 1952 parliamentary elections, Misrata witnessed mass riots which contributed to the Libyan monarchy's permanent ban on political parties.

 Following Muammar Gaddafi's coup that overthrew the monarchy of King Idris in 1969, Misrata grew rapidly from the 1970s onward.
 Two iron and steel mills were established in the city resulting in a mass migration of Libyans from nearby rural areas to Misrata and consequently generated population and economic growth.
 The marina was rapidly developed to host shipping to service the steel plants and other factories with raw materials and other goods.

 During this period Misrata became the principal economic, educational and administrative center of eastern Tripolitania.
 The majority of government ministries have branch offices in the city in addition to several college universities, schools and hospitals.
 The commercial area of Misrata contains numerous shops, restaurants, and cafes.
 The extensive development of the city attracted large numbers of immigrants to Misrata, giving it a cosmopolitan atmosphere.
 The main square adjacent to the old souk resembles those of major Moroccan cities.